commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 - `<Info>`: a notification message with info colors
 - `<Warning>`: a notification message with warning colors
 - `<Error>`: a notification message with error colors
+- `<CodeExample file="/code-examples/example.js" title="JavaScript Code Sample" />`: loading a code block from a file, supports all parameters of the fenced code block.

 > When using JSX components, it's recommended to leave a **blank line** between the element tags and the actual content.
 This allows the content to be parsed as markdown, so you can use markdown syntax within the custom component tags.